Modest Money Top Finance Blogs

 SEM Rush: Judges a website's search engine rankings based on volume and cost of that traffic if it were paid for with AdWords Pay Per Click advertising.

-Twitter: List how many people are following the blog's official Twitter account.
+Twitter: Lists how many people are following the blog's official Twitter account.

-Facebook: List how many people have liked the blog's official Facebook page.
+Facebook: Lists how many people have liked the blog's official Facebook page.

 MozRank: A very similar system to Google PR, but it updates much more frequently and is more precise.
 More emphasis seems to be on actually judging the value of each backlink.